wp-plugins/dandyid-services/readme.txt

 Tested up to: 2.7
 Stable tag: trunk

-Displays ALL of your online identities (Twitter, Facebook, Flickr, LinkedIn, Delicious, YouTube, Brightkite, more) as clickable links in your sidebar.
+Displays all of your online identities (Twitter, Facebook, Flickr, LinkedIn, Delicious, YouTube, Brightkite, more) as clickable links in your sidebar.

 == Description ==